vyos/vyos-documentation/docs/automation/terraform/terraformGoogle.rst

 3 Create the folder for example /root/google/

-4 Copy all files into your Ansible project "/root/google/" (ansible.cfg, instance.yml, mykey.json and "all"), more detailed see `Structure of files Ansible for google cloud`_
+4 Copy all files into your Ansible project "/root/google/" (ansible.cfg, instance.yml, mykey.json and "all"), more detailed see `Structure of files Ansible for Google Cloud`_

-mykey.json you have to get using step 2 of the google cloud
+mykey.json you have to get using step 2 of the Google Cloud

 Start

-Type the commands on your Terrafom instance:
+Type the commands on your Terraform instance:

 .. code-block:: none